Emily-Ebaugh/Project-3-Statistical-Data-Analysis/README.md

 How will my project be evaluated?
 We’ve put together some project assessment criteria.
 Read over them carefully before you get to work.

-Here’s what project instructors will look at when assessing your project:

-How you explain the problems identified in the data How you prepare the data for analysis
-What graphs you plot for distributions
-How you interpret the resulting graphs
-How you calculate the standard deviation and variance Whether you formulate the alternative and null hypotheses What methods you use to test hypotheses
+Whether you formulate the alternative and null hypotheses What methods you use to test hypotheses
 Whether you interpret the results of your hypothesis tests